 What You Need to Know About Cutting Back Your Drinking

-If you’re tired of the brain fog and sluggishness that follows a night of drinking with friends, the “sometimes sober” movement may be for you.
+Are you tired of the brain fog and sluggishness that follows a night of drinking with friends?
+If so, then maybe the “sometimes sober” movement is for you.

 What Is Sober Curiosity?